Forest island: Origin

 These atypical mounts were first assumed to be the differential results of modern extensive animal farming on surrounding grasslands, loosening soil materials each year during recent centuries, while those tropical forest islands retained their initial elevation.

-The ability of local Amazonia inhabitants to engineer their forestrial ecosystem has been previously defended.
+The ability of local Amazonia inhabitants to engineer their forest ecosystem has been previously defended.
 Darrell Posey, among the Gorotire Kayaps Indians of the Brazilian Amazon, described wilful, astute engineering of the forest.
 Defecations along circulation lines as well as active collection and spread of beneficial plants to increase future generation harvests and repel pests are documented.
-Others argue for other materials, such as termite nests, being used as fertliser.
+Others argue for other materials, such as termite nests, being used as fertilizer.

 Lombardo & et al. identified over 6600 forest islands in their target area of Llanos de Moxos.
 On examining 82 of those mounts, 60 shown visible traces of human occupation.
 Radiocarbon dating returns human occupation from as far as 10,850 years ago.
 It is now believed that the raised areas are the result of thousands of years of accumulation of biological wastes.
 As the deposits of soil grew, trees eventually occupied the raised areas.